ricardotwumasi/burnout-paediatric-surgery-meta/README.md

 ## 🤖 AI Statement

-This code was edited with the assistance of Claude Sonnet 4 (Anthropic, San Francisco: CA)
+This repo was vibe coded with the assistance of Claude Sonnet 4 (Anthropic, San Francisco: CA)

 ## 📜 License